MathieuBuisson/MathieuBuisson.github.io/_drafts/trigger-octopus-removal-azure.md

 ## The Use Case

-Let's say we use [Octopus Deploy](https://octopus.com/) to standardize our software deployments across all environments.
+Let's say we use [Octopus Deploy](https://octopus.com/) to standardize our software deployments across many environments.
 These environments, especially the ones used for **development**, **CI/CD**, or **QA** purposes greatly benefit from being managed as transient *cattle* (as opposed to *pets*).

-In a *cattle* mindset, we spin up environments only when they are needed and we tear them down as soon as they are not needed anymore.
+In a *cattle* mindset, we spin up environments only when they are needed and tear them down as soon as they are not needed.
 Coupled with automation, this provides **speed**, **consistency**, **self-service** and **cost control**.
 Even more so if we leverage cloud resources.

 When spinning up environments in Azure, the provisioning of Octopus deployment targets (including registration of Octopus tentacles with the server) can be fully automated with ARM templates and the [Tentacle Azure VM extension](https://octopus.com/docs/infrastructure/windows-targets/azure-virtual-machines/via-an-arm-template).